HandsOnOpenCL/Exercises-Solutions/README.md

 needed to be handed out at the start of the tutorial for the exercises to be completed.

-The Solution directory contains sample code providing an example implementation which solves the exercises in the lecture notes.
+The Solutions directory contains sample code providing an example implementation which solves the exercises in the lecture notes.